Why did you decide to join Mott MacDonald?

 Where is your favourite place?

 The French Alps.
-I really enjoy going skiing with friends and family; it’s good exercise, with good food, in good company.
+I really enjoy going skiing with friends and family.
+It’s good exercise, I get to eat good food with good company.
 And then at the end of August this year I’m heading out for a summer trip of hiking and cycling, and more good food.